 - The Stitchery: based out of a home studio in Roath, Cardiff, the Stitchery offers personalised sewing classes to people of all ages and learning levels.
 The Stitchery aims to help and equip individuals with the skills necessary to create beautiful things and fall in love with sewing again.
 Helen Gubb, the director, is a qualified teacher with over 20 years of experience.
 Courses are informal with lots of essential information taught about how to succeed in all the types of sewing methods and techniques.
 According to their website, there are no current workshops or classes available; however, there is one-to-one sewing tuition available every Saturday from 12-5pm.

 - Rooftop Atelier Sewing School: located in the town of Barry near Cardiff, the Rooftop Atelier is a highly recommended sewing school offering classes to sewists of all levels.
 While the school primarily focuses on teaching classes, they also offer fabrics, materials, and trimmings to choose from in the sewing school haberdashery.
 Also, for those who live in small little places without any extra space for a sewing machine, Rooftop Atelier offers all clients the possibility to reserve some time in their workroom with professional tools and materials.
 What about the classes?
 Sewing courses are available for beginners and for more advanced students who are interested in garment making, pattern cutting, corsetry, fancy flourishes, and home decor.
-Check out the informative site to learn more about classes and the monthly calendar.
+Check out the informative site to learn more about sewing classes near me and the monthly calendar.